Icahn raises Nuance stake, may push for board seats

-(Reuters) - Activist investor Carl Icahn said he had raised his stake in speech recognition software maker Nuance Communications Inc (NUAN.O) to 16.9 percent and that he may discuss the possibility of adding his nominees to the company’s board.
+Aug 29 (Reuters) - Activist investor Carl Icahn said he had raised his stake in speech recognition software maker Nuance Communications Inc to 16.9 percent and that he may discuss the possibility of adding his nominees to the company’s board.

 Icahn had reported a stake of 16.03 percent earlier this month.